 Choose Your Sorting Approach

 Sorting emails boosts your productivity by allowing you to focus on the conversations that are most important to you at the moment rather than wasting time reacting to emails, regardless of their relevance.

 Here are three easy-to-adopt sorting approaches:

-Choose the one that best fits your role and organization preferences.
+Choose the one that best fits your role and organizational preferences.

 1. Urgency - Focused

 If you're concerned about urgent emails slipping through the cracks, the urgency-focused approach will keep all of your critical messages top of mind.

 To use it, create folders based on when you need to respond.

 - Needs attention this week